brigittesullivan/w1-project-sql/cleaning_data.md

 **RESULT: all 2 columns have 0% nulls**

 # Cleaning step 3: Dealing with duplicates in the analytics table

-Create new "unique key" column to filter out duplicates correctly.
-Will be based off visitid and unit-price-clean.

 ```sql
 CREATE TABLE analytics_clean3 AS (